7.62x51mm NATO (.308 Win)

 The .308 is by far the most popular sniping round, and for good reason.
 The .308 is

-not punishing to shoot, has excellent terminal ballistics, behaves predictably in the wind, and
+not punishing to shoot, has excellent terminal ballistics, behaves predictably in the wind, and perhaps most important is that it

-out there.
 It is accepted that if you do your job and put the bullet where it counts, you can

 count on the .308 to do its job and incapacitate the target.
 The US Army preaches an 800 meter